phillipalexander/osxc.legacy-custom/roles/_example/README.md

 </code>

 - **defaults** \- this is where default values for variables go
+- **handlers** \- this is where we put things that need to run on when something else changes
 - **meta** \- if a role depends upon another role, it goes here
 - **tasks** \- this is where the action happens
 - **vars** \- this is where a roles variables go